joyboseroy/ideaforge/README.md

 python visualize.py --static
 ```

-The CONVERGENT edges are shown in pink — they are the visual centrepiece of the graph and the paper's core contribution.
+CONVERGENT edges are shown in pink — they are the visual centrepiece of the graph and the paper's core contribution.

 ---